Statistically Efficient Bayesian Sequential Experiment Design via Reinforcement Learning with Cross-Entropy Estimators: Amortised design of experiments

+where the expectation is taken over the joint ${p(\theta_{0:L}) p(h_T \g \theta_0, \pi)}$.
+It is easy to show that this estimator is a lower bound on the \gls{EIG}.
+Moreover, we see that it requires an original sample $\theta_0 \sim p(\theta)$ and additional samples $\theta_{1:L}$ in the denominator to compute the nested expectations.
+These additional samples are crucial to the construction of the bounded estimator \footnote{\citet{foster2021deep} refer to these $\theta_{1:L}$ samples as \emph{contrastive} as they can be seen as contrasts to the original sample $\theta_0$.
+Generally, contrastive samples are used in various problems in machine learning but notably in efficient learning of energy-based models (EBM).
+The basic idea is that one can learn EBMs by contrasting it with another distribution with known density \citep[see, e.g.,][]{pmlr-v9-gutmann10a}.}.

-where $\theta_{1:L} \sim p(\theta)$ are \textit{contrastive samples}, giving the bound its name, and it is assumed that the probability of the history factorises into $p(h_T \g \theta, \pi) = \prod_{t=1}^T p(y_t \g \theta, d_t)$.
-A corresponding upper bound, sequential nested Monte Carlo (sNMC) estimator, can be achieved by excluding the $l=0$ term from the denominator.
-Current amortised methods all use contrastive bounds to optimise the policy.
-However, such bounds require a number of contrastive samples $L$ that is exponential in the magnitude of the quantity being estimated~\citep{mcallester2020formal}.
+Unfortunately, it has been shown that these types of bounds require a number of samples $L$ that is exponential in the magnitude of the quantity being estimated~\citep{mcallester2020formal}.
 In other words, if the \gls{EIG} of a policy is large, then computing an accurate contrastive bound is intractable.
+We emphasise here that the sample complexity of these estimators is exponential in the magnitude of the \gls{EIG}, rather than in the number of dimensions.
+This is usually referred to as the ``log-n curse'' or ``log-k curse'' rather than ``curse of dimensionality'' \citep[see, e.g,][]{chen-flatnce-2021,wang-smooth-infonce-2022}.